snowsky/kube-dags-test/README.md

 If a library is used often (either in many tasks or in a task that needs to run many times), libraries installed in a `PythonVirtualEnvOperator` should be pushed inside the Docker image.

 ## To Push Changes, generate PR
-PS : these steps are not fianlized.
-They are part of AA's practice and what has usualy worked for her.

 To Check which directory you are in : git status
 If on correct directory and want to push the changes for an existing Code : git diff (this will show new changes made) git add <filename> to add the new file